magnumjs/mag.js/README.md

 // instance contains 4 sub methods

-instance.getId() // returns UID for MagJS
+instance.getId() // returns instance UID for MagJS use mag.getId(instanceId) to get the node id

 instance.draw() // redraws that unique instance, wrap in setTimeout for async
 // optional boolean to force redraw i.e. clear the instance's cache instance.draw(true)

-instance.getState() // returns a copy of the current state values of that instance - state is async
+instance.getState([Optional instanceId]) // returns a copy of the current state values of that instance - state is async

-instance.getProps() // returns a copy of the current props values of that instance
+instance.getProps([Optional instanceId]) // returns a copy of the current props values of that instance, defaults to bound instance

+instance.clones() //v0.22.6 returns list of any clones with their associated instanceId, nodeId and its own subscribe handler.

 instance.subscribe(function(state, props, previous){
 }); //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`